engage-so/engage-so.github.io/_docs/api/lists.md

 }
 ```

-## Archive a list
+## Archive a List

-Archive list on Engage means new subscribers can’t be added.
-Existing subscribers are not affected
+Archive a List.
+This means new subscribers can’t be added.
+Existing subscribers will not be affected.

 Works with username and password authentication.